bobanetwork/v3-anchorage/.gitbook/contents/hc/README.md

 - Python
 - Docker
-- API key: Obtain an API key from our system by reaching out on [Discord](https://discord.com/invite/Hvu3zpFwWd).

 Once your environment is ready, proceed through the following steps to implement your Hybrid Compute example.